Heritage & Cultural Arts Commission

 Meeting Procedure During Coronavirus (COVID-19) Outbreak:

 The Dublin Heritage and Cultural Arts Commission will hold online virtual meetings via Zoom Video Communications.
+Zoom Webinar information can be found on the most current agenda.
 Members of the public who wish to address the Heritage and Cultural Arts Commission will need to complete an online speaker slip.
 Speakers will be able to participate using a computer or smart phone.
 A telephonic option will also be available to those who cannot access a computer or smart phone during the meeting.
 The speaker will be announced in the meeting when it is his/her time to speak to the Heritage and Cultural Arts Commission.
 The speaker will then have three minutes to provide comments.

 |Commission Member||Position||Term Expiration Date|